jcampbellGoPuff/main-repo/desktop-tools/README.md

 ### Caveats

-Right now, `srcfind` is specialized to Node projects and has other limitations.
+Right now, `srcfind` is specialized to Github projects and has other limitations.
 I will make updates to support more use cases as I go along.